excessive/love3d/README.md

 # LÖVE3D

+This library will be obsolete after LÖVE 0.11 is released, and will no longer be maintained (or will perhaps change just to a utility library).
+LÖVE 0.11 includes *all* the features this provided (and more!)

-Extensions to the LÖVE API for 3D rendering - depth testing, depth buffers on canvases, etc. Works on desktop OpenGL and OpenGL ES (tested on Raspberry Pi, should work for Android with some tweaking).
+Extensions to the LÖVE 0.10 API for 3D rendering - depth testing, depth buffers on canvases, etc. Works on desktop OpenGL and OpenGL ES (tested on Raspberry Pi, should work for Android with some tweaking).

 Two ways to use the API are provided.
 You can either use it as a regular module or tell it to inject itself into love.graphics using `l3d.import(true)`.
 The latter is more user-friendly, but must be more carefully maintained with love versions (on our end).